July 21-25, 2021

 Trip Insurance: Trip insurance is the responsibility of each attendee, if they so choose.
 Travel insurance and/or refundable tickets and lodging are highly encouraged as there are many factors that may cause last minute changes or cancellations to the workshop.

 Recommended Accommodations: Lodging reservations are the responsibility of each attendee.
 To ensure you have a place to stay, please make reservations as soon as possible when completing workshop registration.
 Ridgway is a VERY busy town in the summer and things fill fast!
+At minimum, we recommend arriving the day before the workshop begins and leaving the day after it ends.

 - Airbnb—This is probably the best option for finding lodging.